Cinco de Mayo in London: The best foodie celebrations for 2025

 Madera at Treehouse, Oxford Circus

 What: Madera has made a bit of a name for itself with its elevated Mexican cuisine and floral paradise in the sky.
-But this year, it’s got something up its sleeve with this pre-Cinco de Mayo fiesta brunch, working in collaboration with Tajin and Ojo De Dios.
-You can expect several classic brunch dishes each with an added twist.
-Expect the likes of sharing taco boards all washed down with specially curated cocktails.
-A Bloody Mary station, live entertainment and a DJ is sure to bring this brunch to life.
+But this year, it’s got something up its sleeve with a Cinco de Mayo fiesta brunch.
+Expect sharing taco boards, washed down with plenty of Margaritas, all against the backdrop of sprawling city views.
+Optional face painting and a live DJ are sure to bring this brunch to life.

 Where: 14-15 Langham Place, W1B 2QS